dianestephani-401-advanced-javascript/budget-app/README.md

 ## Author: Diane Stephani

 ## Project Overview
-A React application that allows users to enter their expenses by amount and category, and track their monthly spending.
+A React application that allows users to enter their expenses by amount and category, and track their spending.

 # Getting Started with Create React App